rnhc1000/webcalculatorUI/README.md

 yarn dev --host <IP_ADDRESS> --port 7500

-adn the UI will be available at: http://<IP_ADRESS>:7500
+and the UI will be available at: http://<IP_ADRESS>:7500

 Just in case you want to see how the UI works: